Dassault Rafale: Upgrades and replacement

+The Rafale is planned to be the French Air and Space Force's primary combat aircraft until at least 2040.
 In 2018, Dassault announced the successor to the Rafale as the New Generation Fighter.
-This fighter aircraft under development by Dassault Aviation and Airbus Defence and Space, is to replace France's Rafale, Germany's Eurofighter Typhoon, and Spain's F/A-18 Hornet in the 2030–2040 timeframe.
+This fighter aircraft, under development by Dassault Aviation and Airbus Defence and Space, is to replace France's Rafale, Germany's Eurofighter Typhoon, and Spain's F/A-18 Hornet in the 2030–2040 timeframe.